Sun-lab/CAT/Chen_2024/README.md

 ```
 sbatch run.sh
 ```
-The output will be written in a score csv file for each cell.
+The output will be written in score csv files for each cell.

-### Then, the ``process_output.ipynb`` will perform analysis, write TCR meta data csv, clustering, select cancer reactive cells and visualize the data.
+### Then, the ``process_output.ipynb`` will perform analysis, write TCR meta data csv, clustering, select cancer reactive cells and visualize the data. ``visualizations.ipynb`` provides visualizations with sample level information.

+(optionally) ``cancer_reactive_metrics_compare.ipynb`` compares cancer reactive definitions using cluster+cell score versus cluster only.